alibabacloud-howto/apsara-video-live-demo/README.md

 ## Architecture
+The architecture of this demos
+* The demo should not require users to install a plugin on their computer.
+The web browser must be sufficient.
+* Apsara Video Live is compatible with [RTMP](https://en.wikipedia.org/wiki/Real-Time_Messaging_Protocol), which is incompatible

-This demos is composed of the following systems:
+This demo is composed of the following systems:
 * A website: backend in [Spring Boot](https://spring.io/projects/spring-boot), frontend in [React](https://reactjs.org/).
 * [Apsara Video Live](https://www.alibabacloud.com/product/apsaravideo-for-live): a service that accepts video streams